-- 1. Specifically, the corporation is organized for the purpose of operating as a public school academy in the State of Michigan pursuant to Part 6a of the Code, being Sections 380.501 to 380.507 of the Michigan Compiled Laws. - 2.
-The corporation, including all activities incident to its purposes, shall at all times be conducted so as to be a governmental entity pursuant to Section 115 of the United States Internal Revenue Code ("IRC") or any successor law.
-Notwithstanding any other provision of these Articles, the corporation shall not carry on any other activity not permitted to be carried on by a governmental instrumentality exempt from federal income tax under Section 115 of the IRC or by a nonprofit corporation organized under the laws of the State of Michigan and subject to a Contract authorized under the Code.
+- 1. Operating as a school of excellence in the State of Michigan pursuant to Part 6E of the Code, being Sections 380.551 to 380.561 of the Michigan Compiled Laws; - 2.
+The Corporation, including all activities incident to its purposes, shall at all times be conducted so as to be a governmental entity pursuant to Section 115 of the United States Internal Revenue Code ("IRC") or any successor law.
+Notwithstanding any other provision of these Articles, the corporation shall not carry on any other activity not permitted bo be carried on by a governmental instrumentality exempt from federal income tax under Section 115 of the IRC or by a nonprofit corporation organized under the laws of the State of Michigan and subject to the Contract; - 3.
+Additionally, the academy is organized for the purpose of providing parents and their students in Grades K-8 additional public school choices by a) creating a school that encourages and supports having parents meaningfully involved in directing their child's education; b) improve academic achievement of students by using innovative teaching methods which individualize instruction and support each child; and c) empowering teachers to be instructional managers who design, direct, and supervise the school's resources to fulfill the learning goals of each student.

+The corporation is organized on a non-stock, directorship basis.

+The value of assets which the corporation possesses is:

+Real Property: 0, the Academy leases its facility;

+Personal Property: 0, the Academy leases this equipment;

-- 1. The corporation is organized on a non-stock basis. - 2.
-The value of assets which the corporation possesses is: - a.
-Real Property: \$0. - b.
-Personal Property: \$18,392.65 as of April 1, 2012. - 3.
-The corporation is to be financed under the following general plan: - a.
-State school aid payments received pursuant to the State School Aid Act of 1979 or any successor law. - b.
-Federal funds. - c.
-Donations. - d.
-Fees and charges permitted to be charged by schools of excellence. - e.
-Other funds lawfully received. - 4.
-The corporation is organized on a Directorship basis.
+The corporation is to be financed under the following general plan:

+a.
+State school aid payments received pursuant to the State School Aid Act of 1979 or any successor law. b.
+Federal funds.

+- c.
+Donations.

+- d.
+Fees and charges permitted to be charged by schools of excellence.

+- e.
+Other funds lawfully received.

-The address of the registered office is 1700 Tammarron Ave.
-SE, Grand Rapids, MI 49546.
+The address of the registered office is: 616 Broadmoor SE, Suite 201, Grand Rapids, MI 49512.

 The mailing address of the registered office is the same.

-The name of the resident agent at the registered office is Candace Sorensen.
+The name of the resident agent at the registered office is Paul Witte.

-The name and address of the incorporator is as follows:

-J.C.
-Huizenga 989 Spaulding Avenue SE Grand Rapids, MI 49546